tefi-anbessa/test_bench/README.md

 - Projects are the top-level resource.
 - Projects are uniquely identified by a 2-letter code, e.g. AA, AB, AC, etc.

+## Disciplines
+- Disciplines can be used to group tags, documents, etc.
+- Disciplines are set across the organization, so all projects share the same set of discipine codes.
+[HOLD] - Disciplines interact with functional role assignments.
+- Because they are not typically mutable, there is no UI for managing disciplines.
+They are set by db:seed.

 ## Tags
 - Engineering design elements require a tag to be assigned.
 - Tags belong to projects, but can be sub-grouped within a project by assigning a project stage (1 to 10).